 "In the past, there have been demolitions in the neighborhood, and if this continues, the district will no longer meet the criteria of historic designation."

-Akin and Arden, however, said they met with city planning and building staff before they bought the house, to ask whether the house could be demolished.
-They received both written and verbal assurances, they said, though they would not provide details or documents to the Weekly.
+Akin and Arden, however, said they met with city planning and building staff before they bought the house, to ask whether the residence could be demolished.
+They said they received both written and verbal assurances to this effect, though they would not provide the details or documents to the Weekly.

 "Right now we'd much rather build a house than have a lawsuit," Akin said.